IBM-Bluemix-Docs/tutorials/vm-to-containers-and-kubernetes.md

 ### Learn how to create a Kubernetes deployment yaml file
 {: #vm-to-containers-and-kubernetes-20}

-To create Kubernetes deployment.yaml files, you would need to do something like this:
+To create Kubernetes deployment yaml files, you would need to do something like this:

-1. Create a deployment.yaml file, here is an example of a [deployment YAML](https://github.com/IBM-Cloud/jpetstore-kubernetes/blob/master/jpetstore/jpetstore.yaml) file.
+1. Create a deployment.yaml file manually or use [Konveyor Move2Kube](https://konveyor.io/move2kube/) to create one for your application.
+Here is an example of a [deployment YAML](https://github.com/ibm-cloud/ModernizeDemo/blob/master/jpetstore/jpetstore.yaml) file.

 2. In your deployment.yaml file, you can define [resource quotas](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) for your containers to specify how much CPU and memory each container needs to properly start.
 If containers have resource quotas specified, the Kubernetes scheduler can make better decisions about the worker node where to place your pods on.